Selections from the “B-C-E Collection”

 An interesting hypothesis from a CoinTalk member (ancient coin hunter, now on Numisforums, but capitalized): Might the shield design represent the distinctive decorations used by different Legionary units?
 Is the coinage honoring one of the Legions here?
 It certainly seems to resemble a shield pattern reputedly used by a late-4th century unit (Lanciarii Gallicani Honoriani).
 It may remain a mystery if a specific unit or legion was represented, but it seems plausible.

-See also: A video showing two FH Maiorina issues (an exceptional 7.70g Constantius II and Constans from Thessalonica); video showing seven FH from three rulers; video of superb Constantius II FH of Antioch; video (reddit post) of 2 Constantius II FH Maironia, Aquileia & Constantinople, plus the Probus BI Denarius above; image of 3 Constantinian AE3s with bound captives beneath standards; gallery w/ video & additional images of 3 Maiorina pictured above; gallery w video & images of Constantius II FH Maiorina.
+See also: Video showing two FH Maiorina issues (an exceptional 7.70g Constantius II and Constans from Thessalonica); video showing seven FH from three rulers; video of superb Constantius II FH of Antioch; video (reddit post) of 2 Constantius II FH Maironia, Aquileia & Constantinople, plus the Probus BI Denarius above; image of 3 Constantinian AE3s with bound captives beneath standards; gallery w/ video & additional images of 3 Maiorina pictured above; gallery w video & images of Constantius II FH Maiorina.

 4th Cent.
 Late Empire: